prajwalnayaka/UEBA/README.md

 ### train_isolation.py
 ___

 I chose to train an isolation forest given the low complexity of the dataset.
-I tweaked around with the conamination hyperparamter until I found the best value.
+I set the contamination value to 00.2 to align with the known prevalence of insider threats in the synthetic dataset.

 ### dashboard.py
 ___